GadgetRenu

 Does a cracked screen make my iPhone worthless for trade-in?

 Absolutely not.
 A cracked screen reduces the trade-in value but does not eliminate it.
 GadgetRenu accepts devices with cracked screens, and you will receive a quote that reflects the damage.
-Depending on the model and severity of the crack, you might receive 40-60% of the good-condition value, which is still real money for a phone you were not using anyway.
+Depending on the model and severity of the crack, you can still receive meaningful money for a phone you were not using anyway.

 Can I sell my iPhone if I am still making payments on it?